-By Nancy J. Norton, President and Founder, International Foundation for Functional Gastrointestinal Disorders (IFFGD)
+By Nancy J. Norton, Former President and Founder, International Foundation for Functional Gastrointestinal Disorders (IFFGD)

 If you think fecal incontinence is a problem of old age, you are partly right.
 Although it does affect the elderly, people of all ages live with fecal incontinence.
 In fact, many older people have been trying to cope with the problem for years before they are diagnosed.
 Unfortunately, most people find it extremely difficult to talk about fecal incontinence – even to a doctor – so they do not know that it is often treatable and that there is much a person can do to make living with it a little easier.